CIMBA: fast Monte Carlo generation using cubic interpolation: Validation, Performance, and Applications

+In the following examples, the estimated performance of \cimba does not include the cost of generating the necessary interpolation grids.
+In principle, the entirety of the \pythia samples used to generate the \cimba grids could be stored to disk.
+However, using naive storage techniques, this would require over $60~\mathrm{TB}$ of disk space per grid file.
+Simply accessing and storing such data would be computationally prohibitive.
+Reduced data could also be stored, \ie four-vectors for a specific particle species, but then \pythia generation would be necessary whenever a new particle species was required.
+Finally, some particle species are produced so rarely by \pythia that smoothing would still be required when generating observables; \cimba handles this transparently.

 Two examples are given in \fig{example}, demonstrating use cases for \cimba.
 In the inclusive di-muon dark photon search proposal using LHCb Run 3 data of \rfr{Ilten:2016tkc}, the dark-photon production rate is proportional to the expected electromagnetic (EM) background which is produced primarily from $\eta$, $\omega$, and $\rho$-meson decays, for dark photon masses less than $1~\gev$.
-The results of \cimba in \fig{example} agree well with the results of \rfr{Ilten:2016tkc}.
-Within the fiducial region of this search, on average $\approx 0.1$ $\eta$ mesons are produced per event and so using \cimba corresponds to an $\approx 250\times$ speedup.
+The results of \cimba in \fig{example} agree well with the results of \rfr{Ilten:2016tkc}.\footnote{The distributions of \fig{example} and Figure~2 from \rfr{Ilten:2016tkc} do not match exactly.
+The $\eta$ and $\rho$ contributions entering the distribution of \rfr{Ilten:2016tkc} were scaled to better match LHC data.
+Additionally, different versions of \pythia have been used, and a smoothing function was applied to the distribution of \rfr{Ilten:2016tkc}.} Within the fiducial region of this search, on average $\approx 0.1$ $\eta$ mesons are produced per event and so using \cimba corresponds to an $\approx 250\times$ speedup.
 A sample which would previously take on the order of a week to produce, can now be generated in roughly a half hour.
 This is particularly useful for determining expected experimental reach for new physics produced from light mesons.
 Similarly, when recasting dark photon results to non-minimal models~\cite{Ilten:2018crw} the ratio between production mechanisms is needed, which can now be quickly calculated with \cimba.

 The displaced background for the inclusive di-muon dark photon search of \rfr{Ilten:2016tkc} at low dark photon masses is primarily from semi-leptonic $B$-meson decays of the form $B \to \mu D [\to \mu X]$.
 Only $< 0.01$ $B$-mesons per event are in the fiducial region of the search; generation with \cimba results in a $> 2500\times$ speedup.
 Of course, a more strategic generation of events could be performed with \pythia, \eg generating \cmd{HardQCD:hardbbbar} events with minimum transverse momentum cuts.
 However, strategies such as this oftentimes result in the loss of some physics processes, in this case the production of $B$-mesons from gluon splitting in events without a hard $b\bar{b}$ process.
 In the LHCb dark photon search of \rfr{Aaij:2017rft}, an implementation of \rfr{Ilten:2016tkc}, large generated samples of $B \to \mu D [\to \mu X]$ events were required to create a displaced background template.
 With \cimba, higher statistics and more detailed generation of this background can be achieved.